-Each dashboard and report in the Peacock service panel comes equipped with a set of built-in filters.
-Use these filters to refine your aggregated commerce data by properties like processor, network, currency, and more.
-You can even combine filters to view very specific sets of data and save your filter settings for future use.
+Each dashboard in the Peacock Service Panel comes equipped with a set of built-in filters.
+Use these filters to refine your aggregated commerce data by properties like processor, card brand, currency, and more.
+You can even combine filters to view very specific segments of data and save these Views for future use.

-To apply filters to a dashboard or report in the Peacock service panel:
+To apply filters to a dashboard in the Peacock Service Panel: